 birthdate

-This parameter of type date, when supplied, specifies the birth date and time of the person whose information is being queried.
+This parameter of type date, when supplied, specifies the birth date of the person whose information is being queried.

 The Patient Demographics Consumer shall use the date and interval mechanism to indicate a specific date of birth or a date that lies within the range specified by the parameter.
 See http://hl7.org/fhir/R4/search.html#date